Intel-bigdata/SSM/docs/ssm-deployment-guide.md

 `[users]` section

       define supported user name and password.
-It follows the format of username = password, role.
+It follows the format of "username = password, role".
 Here is an example,

 	     admin = ssm@123, admin